kaltura/developer-platform-docs/player-portal/ios/background-play-ios.md

 ---
 layout: page
-title: Playing video in the background iOS
+title: Playing Video in the Background for iOS
 weight: 110
 ---

-## Playing Video in the Background

 The following section describes the way to play a video while the application is minimized, for example in the case of listening to a podcast in the background.